AmbiqAI/sleepkit/README.md

 ---

-SleepKit is a collection of optimized open-source TinyML models purpose-built to enable running a variety of real-time sleep-monitoring applications on battery-powered, edge devices.
-The objective is to outperform conventional, hand-crafted algorithms with efficient AI models that fit within stringent resource constraints of embedded devices.
-SleepKit leverages Ambiq's [PhysioKit](https://ambiqai.github.io/physiokit) to extract a variety of rich physiological features from raw sensory data.
+SleepKit is a collection of optimized open-source TinyML models purpose-built to enable running a variety of real-time sleep-monitoring applications on battery-powered, wearable devices.
+The objective is to outperform conventional, hand-crafted algorithms with efficient AI models that still fit within the stringent resource constraints of embedded devices.
+SleepKit explores a number of sleep related tasks including sleep staging, sleep apnea detection, and sleep arousal detection.
+The models are trainined using a large variety datasets- using a subset of biological signals that can be captured from a single body location such as head, chest, and wrist/hand.
+The goal is to enable models that can be deployed in real-world commercial and consumer applications that are viable for long-term use.

 **Key Features:**

 * Efficient: Leverage modern AI techniques coupled with Ambiq's ultra-low power SoCs
 * Generalizable: Multi-modal, multi-task, multi-dataset
-* Accurate: Achieve SoTA with minimal resources
+* Accurate: Achieve SoTA with stringent resource constraints

 ## Requirements